owishiboo/baby-care/readme.txt

 1. Food & Nutrition:

-This section depends mostly on the database.
+This catagory depends mostly on the database.
 i.
 Nutritional Status: A calculator to know weight status, daily needs of calories, and protein.
 Calculated data is used to make a diet plan. ii.
 Nutriment: Diet plan with cautions according to the child's weight status.
 ->Subsection: Diet chat.
 Loads images and icons according to the given data by the user. iii.
 Recipes: A list of shared youtube contents about the child's meal mentioned in the diet plan.
 Unchangeable.

-2. Reminder & Notifications: A user-dependent section.
+2. Reminder & Notifications: A user-dependent catagory.

 i.
 Vaccine Reminder: User can save a reminder here, an email will be sent on a given date and time as the user wanted.
 Quartz scheduler was used to create a thread in the background to send the email in the required time.